kgelli/kgelli/README.md

 # Hi there!
 I'm Kusal Gelli 👋

 ## 🎓 About Me
 I'm a Master's student in Computer Science at Georgia State University, passionate about Machine Learning, Data Science, and Cloud Computing.
-Currently working as a Graduate Teaching & Research Assistant, I bring professional experience as a Data Analyst from Cognizant Technology Solutions.

 ## 🛠️ Tech Stack